U-Boot

 Writing to MMC(0)... done

-If you want to discard any changes you made to the environment with saveenv, you can always return to the default values with env default -a.
+If you want to discard any environment changes you made using saveenv, you can restore the default values with the env default -a command:

 ## Resetting to default environment